-Torbay Lib Dem MP Adrian Sanders has warned that the £150,000 grant cut proposed by Tory Mayor Gordon Oliver could affect many dozens of vulnerable people.
+Torbay Lib Dem MP Adrian Sanders has warned the £150,000 grant cut proposed by Tory mayor Gordon Oliver could affect many dozens of vulnerable people.

 He told the House of Commons: "A huge range of hostels and temporary accommodation schemes have been the bulwark of the response to homelessness, quite often for those who do not fit the priority needs assessments of local authorities, as well as those who do.